ssuhaana7-byte/FUTURE_DS_03/README.md

 If operationally possible, concentrate acquisition and conversion efforts in stronger months like March, September, October, and December, and treat May as a low-priority period.

 4. Segment by campaign and channel
-Build separate playbooks for:

-cellular vs telephone
-high-converting vs low-converting campaigns high-response months vs weak months
-That will help you allocate effort where conversion probability is highest.
+Build separate playbooks for cellular vs telephone high-converting vs low-converting campaigns high-response months vs weak months That will help you allocate effort where conversion probability is highest.